aldair31121997-wq/reviewing-data/HPAIVpredict/README.md

 ## Python packages

-The script `inserpredictor.py` script was tested on Python 3.7 but should be fine with more recent versions of Python.
+The script `inserpredictor.py` was tested on Python 3.7 but should be fine with more recent versions of Python.

 * [ViennaRNA](https://pypi.org/project/ViennaRNA/) (version 2.7.2)
 * [pandas](https://pandas.pydata.org/) (version 3.0.3)